groschovskiy/sre-interview-task-web3/README.md

 ### `/scripts`

 Scripts to perform various build, install, analysis, etc operations.
+For a seamless testing experience, consider leveraging the `docker-compose.yaml` file, which provides an additional layer of flexibility and ease-of-use for testing your backend services.

 ### `/internal`